Ensco profit triples on oil rig demand

-(Reuters) - Ensco Plc (ESV.N), owner of the world’s second-largest offshore drilling fleet, said on Wednesday its quarterly profit more than tripled, boosted by its $7.3 billion acquisition of Pride last year and strengthening demand for oil rigs.
+July 25 (Reuters) - Ensco Plc, owner of the world’s second-largest offshore drilling fleet, said on Wednesday its quarterly profit more than tripled, boosted by its $7.3 billion acquisition of Pride last year and strengthening demand for oil rigs.

 The London-based company said second-quarter net profit rose to $342.7 million, or $1.47 per share, from $102 million, or 59 cents per share, a year earlier.